SunStarSys/www/content/essays/git-and-non-repudiation.md

 What push records provide then is a way of tracing back, to each line of code in a release, the individual committer responsible for pushing that code to The ASF's git repository.
+This is critically important in determining provenance of a third-party contribution with git, because it is unfortunately possible for such a contributor to "walk away" from his contribution to a git project because of the nature of DVCS commit logs.
 Without such things we'd need to mandate at least PGP-signing of each contributor's commit, which is onerous for many projects.
 This is a transparent process that does not impact a project's workflow, other than to ensure The ASF's git repo is the true master repo.

 $Date$